Vehicular Energy Network: System Design

+Fig. \ref{fig:track} gives an illustrative example of a segment of road, where charging and discharging tracks are buried underground in each designated lane.
+The charging and discharging coils can be installed at different locations to accommodate the configuration of roadway.
+These tracks are connected via a common bus with an energy storage attached.
+A (dis)charging track is responsible for (dis)charging the appropriate EVs running over it dynamically.
+The wireless energy transfer equipment can be designed similar to the one given in \cite{OLEV_wireless}.
+At any moment, it is possible to have multiple EVs undergoing charging and discharging simultaneously.
+Energy will be transferred from discharging EVs to charging EVs directly.
+The deficit will be compensated by the storage while the excess will be stored.

 Note that we do not need to actively control the EVs participating in VEN.
-We do not require the EVs to stop or slow down for (dis)charging at particular locations as energy can be transmitted silently at the road junctions while they are moving.
-We do not need the EVs to follow any dedicated routes.
-Instead, we select those EVs with favorable routes to carry energy so as to perform energy transmission.
+The EVs are not required to stop or slow down for (dis)charging at particular locations as energy can be transmitted while they are moving.
+The EVs are not needed to follow any dedicated routes.
+Instead, those EVs are selected with favorable routes to carry energy so as to perform energy delivery.